cyberianinteractive/alstranet-contracts/docs/technical-spec-document.md

 ### 10.1 Upgrade Patterns

-All contracts in the Police & Thief ecosystem will follow the Universal Upgradeable Proxy Standard (UUPS) pattern to enable future upgrades while maintaining the same contract address and state.
+All contracts in the Faction Wars ecosystem will follow the Universal Upgradeable Proxy Standard (UUPS) pattern to enable future upgrades while maintaining the same contract address and state.

 #### 10.1.1 UUPS Implementation